apostrophecms/moog-require/README.md

 ## Changelog

+2.3.0: achieved an approximately 100x performance improvement when `nestedModuleSubdirs` is in use by fetching a list of index.js files on the first `define` call and then searching that prefetched list each time.
+This solution is much faster than the glob module cache.

 2.2.0: implemented glob cache to avoid repeated filesystem operations when `nestedModuleDirs` is in use.

 2.1.0: use `originalToMy` method of moog 2.1.0 to ensure npm namespaces behave sensibly in class names.